O365/python-o365/README.md

 - [Authenticate on behalf of a user](https://docs.microsoft.com/en-us/graph/auth-v2-user?context=graph%2Fapi%2F1.0&view=graph-rest-1.0): Any user will give consent to the app to access it's resources.
 This oauth flow is called **authorization code grant flow**.
 This is the default authentication method used by this library.
 - [Authenticate with your own identity](https://docs.microsoft.com/en-us/graph/auth-v2-service?context=graph%2Fapi%2F1.0&view=graph-rest-1.0): This will use your own identity.
 This oauth flow is called **client credentials grant flow**.

+    > 'Authenticate with your own identity' is not an allowed method for **Microsoft Personal accounts**.

 When to use one or the other and requirements: